 Cosmetics: To make the teeth look normal in size when the gum is covering too much of it, making the teeth look longer and more proportional.

 Functional/Esthetics: To remove excess gum tissue (gingival overgrowth) that has formed during Orthodontic Therapy.
 Your Orthodontist may require you to have a Gingivectomy in order to complete the Orthodontic Therapy.
 Excess gum growth may also occur as a result of the use of certain drugs such as anti-seizure and organ-transplant medications, and certain high blood pressure medications.

 Gum health around the teeth: To shrink deep gum pockets.

 We first will anesthetize the area(s) to be treated.
-The excess of gum tissue is removed either with a scalpel blade and sometimes some rotary instruments or a laser.
+The excess of gum tissue is removed either with a laser or a surgical scalpel blade.
 In most cases no sutures (stitches) are required.
 The surgical sites will be sore for 24-48 hours, and medication will be provided to alleviate any discomfort experienced.
 A week follow-up appointment is usually needed to ensure proper healing.